scpaworks/scpaworks.github.io/README.md

 Click any image to see the full size version.

-You can navivate among categories using the breadcrumbs above each article.
+You can navigate among categories using the breadcrumbs above each article.

 You can reach the homepage at any time by clicking the SCPa Works logo in the top-left corner.